MewsSystems/gitbook-channel-manager-api/channel-manager-api.md

 ##### Closed to Stay and Closed to Departure

-This is not an industry standard and should be disregarded by a partner.
+This combination should be treated as Closed to stay.

 ```javascript
 {